Kayto/Arduino_2114_AT_SRAM_tester/README.md

 An **Arduino UNO R3-based static RAM tester** for testing **2114 SRAM chips**.
 This tool allows you to verify the function of vintage 1K × 4-bit 2114 SRAM ICs through an automated full test or manual user-guided interface.

-Adapted from code by Carsten Skjerk
+Adapted from code by Carsten Skjerk.
 SPDX-License-Identifier: MIT

 ---